 Genomedata is briefly described in the Bioinformatics application note cited and linked at the top of this page.

-The application's documentation is available in two formats:
+The application's documentation is available in three formats:

 There is a moderated genomedata-announce mailing list that you can subscribe to for information on new releases of Genomedata.